lsst-dm/dmtn-006/README.rst

 * ``notebooks/forced_phot_sql.ipynb`` - This version of the analysis is better equipped for working on all of the fields at once.
 * ``notebooks/noise_analysis.ipynb`` - Analysis of the per-pixel noise estimates in the direct (science and template) Decam images.
 * ``notebooks/masked_fraction.ipynb`` - Estimate of the area lost by excluding small regions around bright stars.
+* ``notebooks/defect_sources.ipynb`` - Analysis of DIA sources that reoccur at fixed pixel positions in multiple fields.

 ..
   Uncomment this section and modify the DOI strings to include a Zenodo DOI badge in the README